Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 The other player may then agree to the trade (publicly, even if the initial offer was private); in doing so, they must list any transferred coins and items, but need not list other terms of the trade.
 Upon agreement to the trade, the specified transfers occur.

+If a player believes that an agreement made in a Trade was violated, the other player may send a public message stating that this is the case (and providing the relevant text of the Trade, if it was not previously public).
+If the violation did in fact occur, the fine for its violation is transferred from the violating player to the accusing player.
+If the violating player does not have enough coins, all of their coins are transferred to the accusing player; then, any coins that the violating player gains in the future are instantly transferred to the accusing player, until enough coins have been transferred to pay the fine in full.

 - **Rule 30: Wealth limits**
 No player can earn more than 100 coins per turn.
 If a player's total amount of money earned in the day Redistribution of Wealth triggers exceeds 100, gaining money due to that rule takes precedence over other effects.